tdownie0/music-theor-ease/topics/Website_Setup/ch3.md

 ## Installing Visual Studio Code

 Our next step will be installing our rich text editor, which will be Visual Studio Code.
-There are several options when it comes to rich text editors and IDEs (Integrated Development Environment), and I am sure you will have exposure to multiple if you decide to keep learning coding going forward.
-Using tools such as these really can make a world of difference with your coding experience.
-There was a time when these tools did not exist, and you may come across curriculums that do not reach for these programs
+There are several options when it comes to rich text editors and IDEs (Integrated Development Environment), and the reader will likely have exposure to multiple if they decide to continue learning about programming.
+Using tools such as these can really make a world of difference with our coding experience.
+There was a time when these tools did not exist, and some may come across curriculums that do not reach for these programs
 right away.
-It is certainly possible to code without them, and may give you quicker access to start coding, but you will be missing out on many modern features that are pretty much expected in any professional environment.
-An analogy would be if you decided to write a paper and used Notepad instead of Microsoft Word or Google Docs.
-By doing so, you would be missing out on many features that have come to be expected when creating text documents, such as changing the font styles, font size, spell checking, and much more.
+It is certainly possible to code without them, and it may be quicker to start coding without them.
+Though ultimately, missing out on many of the modern features these tools provide would likely deprive the user of experiencing what most have come to expect for a professional programming environment.
+An analogy for this would be akin to someone deciding to write a paper in Notepad instead of Microsoft Word or Google Docs.
+By doing so, this individual would be missing out on many features that have come to be staples in text editing software, such as changing the font styles, font size, spell checking, and much more.

 Visual Studio Code (VS Code) is free, feature rich, allows for plugins, and has many customizability options.
-A link can be found here, [VS Code](https://code.visualstudio.com/docs/introvideos/basics), and comes with a helpful video to explain the layout and some features of the editor.
-Do not feel that you will need to create any files along with the video, but it may be helpful for a general overview.
+A link can be found here, [VS Code](https://code.visualstudio.com/docs/introvideos/basics), and comes with a helpful video to explain the layout and some of the features included with the editor.
+It is not necessary to create any files along with the video, but it may be helpful for a general overview.
-Once this is up and running, we will go through getting the code for our project as well as installing the plugins that will be used alongside it.
-Recently a very helpful plugin has become wildly popular (GitHub Co-Pilot), and allows AI auto-completion and code suggestions while you are writing your code through ChatGPT.
-For the moment this plugin requires a subscription to use, so we will not be relying on it, but this may change in the future.
-As an alternative, you can always copy and paste your code on the [ChatGPT Website](https://chat.openai.com/) for AI assistance.
-The main difference with this method is that the suggestions will not be directly in your IDE, so you will have to have a web browser open while you are coding, and have to jump back and forth between the two windows.
-This is also useful to have open anyway if you would like to ask for explanations about any code you come across or programming related questions, as it allows for a more conversational format.
+Once this is up and running, we will go through the process of downloading the code for our project, as well as installing the plugins that will be used alongside it.
+Recently a very helpful plugin has become wildly popular, being GitHub Co-Pilot.
+This plugin allows for AI auto-completion and code suggestions while we are writing our code in the editor through ChatGPT and other LLMs (Large Language Models).
+Currently, this tool allows for a certain amount of free interactions per month with a github account (which is free), and also provides subscription plans for those who would like to use it more heavily.

+When this portion of the reading was first written, this plugin did not have a free option.
+Due to this, it was not anticipated to be used by a large number of readers.
+Currently, this tool space is one of the largest changes to modern development.
+Readers are encouraged to explore its capabilities as we explore plugins further, but it is not absolutely essential for the moment.
+It is very convenient to have everything directly in our editor, but LLMs can still be leveraged without this setup.

+As an alternative, we can always copy and paste our code into LLMs through their respective websites for AI assistance, such as [ChatGPT](https://chat.openai.com/) (or a number of other LLMs, some common ones would include [Claude](https://claude.ai/) and [Gemini](https://gemini.google.com/)).
+The main difference with this method is that the suggestions will not be directly in our IDE.
+In addition, the model will also not be able to scan our local files for additional context and make suggestions for automatic revisions or file creation (these aspects are some of the latest developments in the AI tool space).

+With all of this in mind, using one of these sites along with our editor requires us to have a web browser open while we are coding (which is common in web development), jumping back and forth between the two windows.
+Ultimately, this is useful anyway, as we may be seeking longer explanations about our code (though this is available with Co-Pilot as well now), or other code that we come across while researching implementation details.
+Accessing these tools in this manner allows for a more conversational layout format, possibly provides access to more of the latest models, enables additional free usage of the models, and can enable access to additional features.

 ## Retrieving the Source Code